mauricior/mern-mercadobarco/README.md

   - [X] API to deal with accounts, signups and signins;

 - Frontend:
+  - [X] Create a Navbar component
+  - [ ] Create a Footer component
+  - [ ] Create a Home component
-  - [ ] Create a HOME component
+  - [ ] Create a Signin form component
-  - [ ] Create a signin signup form component
+  - [ ] Create a Signup form component
   - [ ] Create a find Ads component
   - [ ] Create a component to deal with new, update, delete Ads
   - [ ] Create a Ads component